tawfekov/ZF2EntityAudit/README.md

 Audit Records
 =============

-Routes are added to /audit  This module provides the view layer for browsing the audit log from this route.
-You can protect this route using any ACL module.
-We suggest [BjyAuthorize].
+Routes are added as /audit  This module provides the view layer for browsing the audit log from this route.

 ZfcUser